mariadev/BankMobileApp/README.md

 ### What I Learned:
 - Retrieve data from a Local File
 - Diference between Codable and Decodable
-- Creating a blur effect responsive to gestures.
+- Creating a blur effect responsive to gestures
 - Populate a Table View with data from a Local File
 ---

 ## How To Use

-- Clone the project and run it on Xcode 11 or above
+- Clone the project and run it on Xcode 11 or above.
 ---

 ## Author Info